anthelix/anth_blog/_posts/news/2021-06-09-money-is-money.md

 | smallmoney |	-214 748,3648 <--> 214 748,3647 	 | 4 octets|
 {: .tablelines}

-So, step by step and happy learning!
+So, step by step, and happy learning!